Accelerated Master's Program - Criminal Justice

 • Maintain a cumulative GPA of 3.00 or higher.

-Following approval into the AMP in Criminal Justice, qualified students can take up to 9 hours from the following courses:
+Following approval into the AMP in Criminal Justice, qualified students can take up to 9 hours from any of the criminal justice graduate offerings (CJ 500 or above),